 Plotting for pantsers.
 With two simple steps.

-Pansters distaste the process of creating outlines for their books.
+Pantsers hate creating outlines for their books.
 I can say so myself as I am a pantser.
 The meaning of “pantsers” is we write in the seat of our pants.
 More or less make stuff up as we go along.
 Sometimes this will come back and bite us in the butt.
-I have to basic two tips of ways to plot without having to stress yourself about creating big outlines.
+These two basic steps will help you plot without having to stress yourself about creating big outlines.

 Plotting for Pantsers using the “What if.”